12 Top-Rated Mountain Resorts in North Carolina

 Jam-packed with natural beauty, North Carolina is a hot spot for vacationers who love to spend their time outdoors.
 Majestic mountains span its western edge, towering above verdant valleys, sparkling lakes, and dense forests.
 Sweet mountain towns pepper the area, offering great restaurants, shops, and endless activities, not to mention a slew of fabulous mountain resorts to house tourists.

-Whether you're hoping to hit the slopes at North Carolina's ski resorts, hike the trails or climb the Appalachian Mountains' Blue Ridge, Black Mountain, Pisgah, or Great Smoky ranges, you're in for a treat when you stay at one of North Carolina's best mountain resorts.
+Whether you're hoping to hit the slopes at North Carolina's ski resorts, hike the trails, or climb the Appalachian Mountains' Blue Ridge, Black Mountain, Pisgah, or Great Smoky ranges, you're in for a treat when you stay at one of North Carolina's best mountain resorts.
+J

 From family-friendly cottages to luxurious four-star resorts with full-service spas and swimming pools, you'll find the perfect place to stay with our list of the best North Carolina Mountain Resorts.

 Old Edwards Inn and Spa is a scenic mountain resort nestled near the town Highlands in the Blue Ridge Mountains.
-One of the top resorts in North Carolina, this lavish locale is well-equipped to help its guests destress.
-The staff here are kind and helpful; the grounds breathtakingly magnificent; and the spa services so luxurious, you'll want to book in for a full day.
+One of the top resorts in North Carolina, this lavish locale is well-equipped to help its guests de-stress.
+The staff here are kind and helpful; the grounds are breathtakingly magnificent; and the spa services are so luxurious, you'll want to book in for a full day.

 If that wasn't enough to let your shoulders relax, check out the serenity solarium, expansive furnished terrace, and fireside lounge.
 Then head back to your room, suite, or uber luxe cottage for some plush downtime.
 The resort boasts a European ambience complete with stone walls, Italian bedding, and antiques.
 No matter which type of room (or cabin) you choose, you're in for a treat.

 Those who prefer to stay active on their mountain holidays will enjoy the golf course, heated outdoor mineral pools, fitness centers, tennis courts, and hot tubs.
 Take a short drive to see some of North Carolina's most spectacular waterfalls.
 Send the kids to the Kelsey Game & Theater Room if you want to win the parent of the day award.

 You won't have far to go to find five-star nourishment when hunger strikes.
-This idyllic North Carolina mountain resort is home to five restaurants.
+This idyllic North Carolina mountain resort is home to multiple restaurants.
 If you'd like to take things slow and easy, grab a bite poolside, or try room service.
 The Spa Café is particularly refreshing.

 Address: 445 Main Street, Highlands, North Carolina